-MAKE-UP WORK/TEST POLICY

-In case of a child’s absence, parents may call the school office by 9:00 a.m. to request homework pick-up for that afternoon.

-Make-up tests and assignments will be administered at the teacher’s discretion.
-Work should be completed in a timely manner.
+Make-Up Work/Test Policy

-When a student is absent for three or more days due to illness pickup after 2:00 p.mstudents should make arrangements with classmates regarding assignments or p Students may also receive missed assignments from their teacher when they return to school.Arrangements for regular classroom tests/assignments missed because of an absence are to be made with the individual teacher.
+When a student is absent for three or more days due to illness, parents may call the school office by 9:00 a.m. to request homework pickup after 2:00 p.m.
+For a 1-2 day absence, students should make arrangements with classmates regarding assignments or parents may use Renweb to get student assignments.
+Students may also receive missed assignments from their teacher when they return to school.
+Teachers also have the capability of scanning and emailing material to students/parents.

+Arrangements for regular classroom tests/assignments missed because of an absence are to be made with the individual teacher.
 Make-up tests must be taken within one week of the original test date.

-Other w
+Other work should be completed in a timely manner, which is within 3 days for a one day absence.

 REGARDING VACATIONS/PLANNED ABSENCES: